dhemery/diagnosing-predicates/README.md

-# Expression Kit
+# Diagnosing Predicates

-Expressive methods to compose conditions and evaluate them, immediately or by polling.
+Exploring how to use Predicates in assertions.